Graduate Students

 Brent enjoys spending time with friends over good food and beer.
 He also loves spending time hiking, canoeing, and camping.

-When not in the lab, Lukas enjoys spending time camping, programming video games, and cooking.
+When not immersed in his studies, Lukas enjoys spending time camping, programming, and exploring new hobbies.

 Harry Seely